Songa Offshore: History

 The company stands today out as a focused and leading player in the North Atlantic drilling market.

 Transocean Acquisition

 On August 15, 2017, Transocean announced it was acquiring Songa Offshore for US$1.2 billion in cash, and an enterprise value of approximately US$3.4 billion.
 The complete transfer of business to Transocean was done by January 30, 2018.

 Operations

-Songa Offshore operates three semi-submersibles, with an additional four units on order.
+Songa Offshore operates seven semi-submersibles oil rigs.